engageLively/galyleo-user-docs/source/overview.rst

 Overview
 ========

 Galyleo is a package  for the  drag-and-drop  design and publication of  interactive dashboards driven by Jupyter Notebooks.
 It is available as an extension to JupyterLab, and is also available for other Jupyter enviroments or other programs.
-A similar dashboard can be found here: .. _elections: https://editor.engagelively.com/lively.freezer/frozenParts/rick/US_Presidential_Election/index.html/.
+A similar dashboard can be found here: `elections <https://editor.engagelively.com/lively.freezer/frozenParts/rick/US_Presidential_Election/index.html/>`_.

 This dashboard is designed entirely in Galyleo: